 At the baseline visit the study will be explained again to the parents or guardians and consent checked.
-Blood, stool and Nasal samples will be taken for those involved in the mechanistic study (see section 7.9.4) and the initial questionnaire will then be completed.
+Blood, stool and Nasal samples will be taken for those with valid consent and the initial questionnaire will then be completed.
 The initial questionnaire will include demographics, family history of asthma and atopy, birth and medical history.
+A £20 gift voucher will be given to each parent or guardian to reimburse the families time and as a thank you for their willingness to participate in BLIPA.